astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 useful to also have a method of displaying them, graphically.
 Such a graph is called a "spacetime diagram".
-I will give a brief introduction to them here, and then we will explore their properties in much more depth in the next chapter.
+I will give a brief introduction to them here, and then we will explore their properties in much more depth in Chapter 5.

 %The number of Greek letters you need to specify a particular
 %component is called the "rank".
 A four vector only needs one number,